RCODI/Spring2017_IronHacks_README/README.md

-# README File for Spring 2017 IronHacks :wink:
+# ReadMe File for Spring 2017 IronHacks :wink:

 ### On the first part of this document, you will get a rough idea of the number of participants involved in the hacks.